KeiTraj/CSARCH2_GROUP3/README.md

  * Memory input: 1024

 ## How to run the program
- 1. Download the this program into ZIP file.
+ 1. Download this program into ZIP file.
  2. Extract the ZIP file and open the file with any IDE that is suitable for editing and runningg java applications.
- 3. Run the CacheGUI.java to run the program.
+ 3. Run the CacheHome.java to run the program.
 This will display the pop-up window of the program.

  ## Test cases
  1. Sequential sequence: up to 2n cache block.
 Repeat the sequence four times.
 Example: 0,1,2,3,...,63 {4x}